Explanatory machine learning for sequential human teaching: Theoretical framework

 \subsection{Meta-interpretive learning}

-An Inductive Logic Programming (ILP) \cite{ILP1991} algorithm uses background knowledge $\mathcal{B}$ to induce a hypothesis in the form of a logic program which entails all of the positive examples $\mathcal{E+}$ and none of the negative examples $\mathcal{E-}$.
-Meta-Interpretive Learning (MIL) \cite{MIL_predicate_invention,muggleton2014} is a variant of ILP which supports predicate invention \cite{MIL_predicate_invention}, dependent learning \cite{lin2014} and learning of recursive and higher-order programs.
-An MIL algorithm solves the following problem: given a tuple $(\mathcal{B, M, E+, E-, I, H})$ where the background knowledge $\mathcal{B}$ is a first-order logic program, $\mathcal{M}$ is a set of second-order clauses, positive examples $\mathcal{E+}$ and negative examples $\mathcal{E-}$ are ground atoms, learns a logic program $H$ such that $\mathcal{M} \, \cup H \, \cup \, \mathcal{B} \models \mathcal{E+}$ and $\mathcal{M} \, \cup H \, \cup \, \mathcal{B} \not\models \mathcal{E-}$. $I$ is a set of predicate symbols reserved for predicate invention.
+An Inductive Logic Programming (ILP) \cite{ILP1991} algorithm uses background knowledge $\mathcal{B}$ to induce a hypothesis in the form of a logic program which entails all of the positive examples $\mathcal{E^+}$ and none of the negative examples $\mathcal{E^-}$.
+Meta-Interpretive Learning (MIL) \cite{MIL_predicate_invention} is a variant of ILP which supports predicate invention \cite{MIL_predicate_invention}, dependent learning \cite{lin2014} and learning of recursive and higher-order programs.
+A MIL algorithm solves the following problem: given a tuple ($\mathcal{B}$, $\mathcal{M}$, $\mathcal{E^+}$, $\mathcal{E^-}$, $\mathcal{I}$, $\mathcal{H}$) where the background knowledge $\mathcal{B}$ is a first-order logic program, $\mathcal{M}$ is a set of second-order clauses, positive examples $\mathcal{E^+}$ and negative examples $\mathcal{E^-}$ are ground atoms, learns a logic program $H$ such that

+$\mathcal{I}$ is a set of predicate symbols reserved for predicate invention.
 Output logic program $H$ is a hypothesis in the hypothesis space $\mathcal{H}$ described by a finite number of predicate symbols and constants.
 The background knowledge $\mathcal{B}$ contains a set of predicate definitions as primitives.
 The set of second-order clauses $\mathcal{M}$ is referred to as meta-rules.
 Each meta-rule contains existentially quantified second-order variables and universally quantified first-order variables.
 A MIL algorithm employs meta-rules and substitutes second-order variables with predicate symbols to derive first-order theories as logical generalisations.